aissah/exploring_dask/README.md

 ## Game of Life App

 The game of life app is intended to be a simple implementation of the game of life using dask.
 Currently, it there is more focus on developing the webapp than parallelizing.
 This happened at a point when the write was also exploring the use of streamlit to build webapps.
 Since then the streamlit project has been separated out and hosted at: <https://funwithstreamlthafiz.streamlit.app/>.
 The app is a web app that allows users to interact with the game of life.
+The local version of the app can be run by running the following on the terminal: `streamlit run game_of_life_app/app.py`.